Ultimate Japan Ski Safari

 Japan's two famous ski destinations of Nagano and Hokkaido hold huge appeal: while Nagano has fascinating culture, Hokkaido island has legendary powder.
 Choosing between them is tough, so we’ve combined both to create the Ultimate Japanese Ski Safari.

 The country’s most northerly island, Hokkaido receives around 14-metres of powder each year, and Niseko is the best place to experience it.
-While the snow is deep, Japan’s terrain is relatively mellow compared to the steep European Alps, making it perfect for practicing your powder turns.
+While the snow is deep, Japan’s terrain is relatively mellow compared to the steep European Alps, making it perfect for practising your powder turns.

-A short flight south, it’s easy to add Tokyo or Kyoto (45 minutes from Osaka) to the start of end of your trip.
+A short flight south, it’s easy to add Tokyo or Kyoto (45 minutes from Osaka) to the start or end of your trip.
 Tokyo’s cityscapes are simply stunning, and Kyoto is best known for its Geisha district and temples.

 Many of Nagano’s ski resorts are a bullet-train ride from Tokyo and Kyoto.
 One of our favourites, Nozawa Onsen is famous for its public onsens (hot springs).
 Other great ski options include the Hakuba Valley, and the magical tree-skiing in Myoko (Niigata prefecture).

 Tell us what you would like to experience most, and we’ll recommend the best resorts for you.
 For the best snow quality, fewest crowds and best prices, we recommend travelling in mid-February, after Chinese New Year.